-A humble pork tenderloin is transformed into a spectacular entree when glazed wrapped in bacon and glazed in sweet maple syrup.
-This Bacon-Wrapped Pork Tenderloin is an easy, yet impressive dinner–perfect for a weeknight meal or to entertain company.
+Humble pork tenderloin is transformed into a spectacular entree when wrapped in bacon and glazed in sweet maple syrup.
+This Bacon-Wrapped Pork Tenderloin is an easy, yet impressive dinner--perfect for a weeknight meal or to entertain company.

-Pork Tenderloin is a lean cut of meat that is full of protein and when prepared right, is juicy, flavorful.
-But when prepared without are, pork tenderloin can easily dry out and become tough and flavorless.
+Pork Tenderloin is a lean cut of meat that is full of protein, low in fat, and when prepared right, is juicy, and flavorful.
+But pork tenderloin is not handled with care, it can easily dry out and become tough and flavorless.

 Bacon-Wrapped Pork Tenderloin is one of those meals that does not require many ingredients or much time to prepare.
-It is simple, easy, yet delicious–just be sure to follow my secrets!
+It is simple, easy, and delicious--just be sure to follow my secrets!

 How to Make Pork Tenderloin Wrapped in Bacon